hilalkr/Shopify-App-Authentication-Flow/README.md

   - The offline token is obtained using `code`, the shop is stored (upsert), then it redirects to `/dashboard`.

 - `GET /dashboard?shop=<shop-domain>`
-  - Returns shop info from the DB as simple HTML (demo, no session protection).
+  - Returns shop info from the DB as simple HTML.
+  - Requires a valid `app_session` cookie (short-lived, server-signed).
+The cookie is set after a successful OAuth callback or when opened from Shopify Admin (HMAC-signed).

 ## OAuth Flow (summary)

 1. `/login?shop=store.myshopify.com`
 2. If the shop is not in the DB (or the request is not Shopify-signed), generate a nonce and store it in the DB with a TTL (10 minutes).
 3. Redirect to Shopify authorize URL with `grant_options[]=offline`.
-4. Shopify returns to `/auth/callback`: HMAC and nonce are validated.
+4. Shopify returns to `/auth/callback`: HMAC and nonce are validated (nonce is single-use).
-5. After nonce validation it is deleted from the DB; `code` -> offline token; the shop is upserted.
+5. `code` -> offline token; the shop is upserted.
-6. Redirect to `/dashboard`.
+6. Server sets a short-lived signed cookie (`app_session`) and redirects to `/dashboard`.

 ## Database